gajendranv/mediawiki/README.md

-# Dockerfiles Deployment for Mediawiki and it's dependencies
+# Dockerfiles Deployment for Mediawiki and it's dependencies in Azure AKS

 Package provides the dockerfile which setup and run the mediawiki & mariadb on centos VM with configuration overwrite and database setup including Azure AKS Deployment.